 “I wanted to prove to our people that we weren’t condemned to imitate others “cultures, others” cuisines – we have a beautiful cuisine that deserves to be celebrated around the world,”says Gastón Acurio – from Astrid & Gastón.

-Conscious of our lack of connectivity, we wish to humbly take on the great challenge of discovering and, in some cases, rediscovering this beautiful country, replete with unique ingredients, landscapes, cultures, traditions, and history.
-Above all we wish to connect with the individuals who live here and convey their stories.
+Conscious of our lack of connectivity, we wish to humbly take on the great challenge of discovering and, in some cases, rediscovering this beautiful country, replete with unique foods, landscapes, cultures, traditions, and history.
+Above all we wish to connect with the individuals who live here and convey their stories.earthstoriez

-Our collaborative team works hard to create links between humans, nature and culture, and strives to highlight those elusive elements that few people see in their daily lives.
-The expedition we undertake has no destination or end, rather, it centers on constant movement, observation and respect for the temporality and the seasonality dictated by Earth.
+The collaborative team at Central works hard to create links between humans, nature and culture, and strives to highlight those elusive elements that few people see in their daily lives.

 Ethnobotany: Wakatay or Huacatay

-We did not eat Cuy, but at Centralrestaurante we tasted Wakatay or Huacatay, a herb we been told near Macchu Piccu, is best eaten with Cuy.
+We did not eat Cuy, but at Centralrestaurante we tasted Wakatay or Huacatay, a herb Erwin told us, near Macchu Piccu, is best eaten with Cuy.

 There is a mysterious green salsa, with a unique mint-like flavor that can be difficult to identify.
 The secret ingredient in that sauce is the Andean herb known as Huacatay or Wakatay.
 Huacatay is from the genus Tagete, a strong, aromatic herb from the marigold family.
 It is grown in the Peruvian Andes but can develop all over South America, like in Argentina, Bolivia, Chile or Paraguay.